dbones-labs/arm-chair/README.markdown

 * Customisable - Add support for your IDs, Tracking, Serialization etc.
 * Use of an Indexing Service - Search by IDs, where the initial search can be executed on ElasticSearch / Solr / Lucene

+##Documentation

+its being worked on but you can find some here: http://docs.dbones.co.uk/ArmChair.Default.aspx

 ##Compatibility

 * .NET 4.0 +